Deflation for the off-diagonal block in symmetric saddle point systems: Deflation effects on two test problems

 \subsection{A simplified model of flow in a 1D channel}

 The Stokes system in its continuous form is given by

 The first problem is motivated by Stokes flow, but is deliberately constructed to highlight the phenomenon of stagnation in a Krylov method via a simple model system.
 To this end, we consider transport in a long and thin channel, as illustrated in \Cref{fig:1DChmodel}.
 The discrete system results from the classical Marker-and-Cell (MAC) finite difference scheme \cite{harlow1965numerical}.
 Here the flow enters a channel from the left and leaves at the right.
 The channel is modeled by a collection of $n$ cells in the horizontal direction, but only two cells vertically.
 As illustrated in \Cref{fig:1DChmodel}, only the horizontal velocities $v_i^t$ and $v_i^b$, $i=0,1,\ldots ,n$ are used.
 They represent the velocities at the mid-edge position of the top and bottom cells, respectively.

 The boundary conditions are set to represent an inflow on the left end.
 Specifically, we impose an inflow only through the upper half of the boundary, $v_0^t= 1, v_0^b=0$.
-Similarly, outflow is enforced on the right channel end, but only through the lower cell \replace{$v_n^t= 1, v_n^b=0$}{$v_n^t= 0, v_n^b=1$}.
+Similarly, outflow is enforced on the right channel end, but only through the lower cell $v_n^t= 0, v_n^b=1$.
 This setup is chosen to avoid trivial solutions.
 The velocity values corresponding to these Dirichlet type boundary conditions can be eliminated and will then appear in the right hand side vector of the reduced linear system.
 The discrete equations represent a simplified form of momentum conservation taking the form

 Note that this setup assumes implicitly that the top and bottom walls are characterized by a no-slip boundary condition.
 Consequently, the resulting velocity block $\Wm$ of the saddle point system in \Cref{eq:sad_po} becomes strictly diagonally dominant and well-conditioned.
 Using the theorem of Gerschgorin, it is easy to see that its eigenvalues are bounded below by $1$, and its condition number is better than $7$, independent of the number of equations $n$.